jplandry908/CloudPEASS/README.md

   --out-json-path OUT_JSON_PATH
                         Output JSON file path (e.g. /tmp/gcp_results.json)
-  --threads THREADS     Number of threads to use --not-use-hacktricks-ai
+  --threads THREADS     Number of threads to use --billing-project BILLING_PROJECT
-                        Don't use Hacktricks AI to suggest attack paths --billing-project BILLING_PROJECT
                         Indicate the billing project to use to brute-force permissions --proxy PROXY         Indicate a proxy to use to connect to GCP for debugging (e.g. 127.0.0.1:8080)